sphinx-doc/sphinx/doc/ext/doctest.rst

    This feature makes it easy for you to test doctests in docstrings included with the :mod:`~sphinx.ext.autodoc` extension without marking them up with a special directive.

+   Note though that you can't have blank lines in reST doctest blocks.
+They will be interpreted as one block ending and another one starting.